Overview

 WAN mode is designed for slower connections, it transfers smaller blocks of data at one time, so it cannot achieve as much speed as LAN mode, but is more stable, and has less to retransmit if something does not transfer correctly.

-Once initial seeding is complete, you will need to return to the primary CFA bandwidth management options and turn the delta compression on by selecting Enable Byte Level Delta Compression and clicking Apply at the bottom of the panel.
+Once initial seeding is complete, you will need to return to the primary appliance bandwidth management options and turn the delta compression on by selecting Enable Byte Level Delta Compression and clicking Apply at the bottom of the panel.
 This is essential to unlock the full potential of the byte-level replication.
 See Starting and Monitoring Replication for more information.

 You are now ready to complete the primary connection configuration.
 Click Apply at the bottom of the panel.
-After a short delay, the UI panels should become re-enabled and the GUID of the remote (secondary) CFA should appear in the GUID field.
+After a short delay, the UI panels should become re-enabled and the GUID of the remote (secondary) appliance should appear in the GUID field.

 If an error appears in a pop-up or in the Configuration Status area at the bottom of the panel, or you do not see the GUID field populated as shown above, please refer to Errors during setup and configuration for more information.